Bauchibred/ethernaut-solutions/README.md

 2. How values in dynamic arrays are stored
 3. How to modify an item outside of the size of the array.ss

+Also note that there are different definitions of length member of Array in different Solidity versions

+v0.8.0
+Arrays have a length member that contains their number of elements.
+The length of memory arrays is fixed (but dynamic, i.e. it can depend on runtime parameters) once they are created.
+NB: It is read-only, thus, it cannot be used to resize dynamic arrays.

+v0.5.17
+Arrays have a length member that contains their number of elements.
+The length of memory arrays is fixed (but dynamic, i.e. it can depend on runtime parameters) once they are created.
+For dynamically-sized arrays (only available for storage), this member can be assigned to resize the array.
+Accessing elements outside the current length does not automatically resize the array and instead causes a failing assertion.
+Increasing the length adds new zero-initialised elements to the array.
+Reducing the length performs an implicit delete on each of the removed elements.
+If you try to resize a non-dynamic array that isn’t in storage, you receive a Value must be an lvalue error.

+So if we use .length-- on an empty array, it causes an underflow and thus sets the length to 2**256-1.

+NOTE: There is the catch to solve the game.
+And remember that game is complied v0.5. :)

+The goal of the level is to claim ownership of the contract.
+AlienCodex is inherited from Ownable so in order to do that we want to override _owner variable in the contract's storage with our address.
+The entire solution can be split into two parts.
+First, we have to somehow set contract variable to true to gain access to contract methods, because they are protected by contacted modifier.

-The problem is hinting us to somehow use the codex array to change the owner of the contract.
+So our first step here is to make contact and set the contact to true, and also the problem is hinting us to somehow use the codex array to change the owner of the contract.
 The tool in doing so probably has something to do with the length of array.
-In fact, the retract is suspiciously dangerous, and actually might underflow the array length!.
-The array length is an uint256, and once it is underflowed you basically "have" the entire contract storage (all 2 ^ 256 - 1 slots) as a part of your array.
+In fact, the retract is suspiciously dangerous, and actually might underflow the array length!
+SInce we are not following the adviced Check-Effect-Interact pattern.
+The array length is an uint256, and once it is underflowed you basically "have" the entire contract storage (all 2 ^ 256 - 1 slots) as a part of your array and in the future we can manipulate all as we see deem fit.
 Consequently, you can index everything in the memory with that array!
 -After make_contact, we see that await web3.eth.getStorageAt(contract.address, 0) returns 0x000000000000000000000001da5b3fb76c78b6edee6be8f11a1c31ecfb02b272.
 Remember that smaller than 32-bytes variables are bundled together if they are conseuctive, so this is actually owner and contact variable side by side!
-The 01 at the end of leftmost 0x00..01 stands for the boolean value.
+The 01 at the end of leftmost 0x00..01 stands for the boolean value which is set to true now since we've already made contact.
 -The next slot, await web3.eth.getStorageAt(contract.address, 1) is the length of codex array.
-If you record something you will see that it gets incremented.
-Well, what if we retract?
-You will be shocked to see that it becomes 0xffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffffff!
+If we record something we will see that it gets incremented.
+W
-So then, how does indexing work and how can we index the owner slot now that our array covers the entire storage?
-We look at the docs of highest version 0.5.0 as that is what the puzzle uses: https://docs.soliditylang.org/en/v0.5.17/miscellaneous.html#mappings-and-dynamic-arrays.
+So then i was interested on how does indexing work and how can we index the owner slot now that our array covers the entire storage?
+If we look at the docs of highest version 0.5.0 as that is what the puzzle uses: https://docs.soliditylang.org/en/v0.5.17/miscellaneous.html#mappings-and-dynamic-arrays.

-The mapping or the dynamic array itself occupies a slot in storage at some position p according to the above rule (or by recursively applying this rule for mappings of mappings or arrays of arrays).
+The mapping or the dynamic array itself occupies a slot in storage at some position `p` according to the above rule (or by recursively applying this rule for mappings of mappings or arrays of arrays).
 For dynamic arrays, this slot stores the number of elements in the array.
-Array data is located at keccak256(p).
+Array data is located at `keccak256(p)`.

 To see this in action, we can do: